SimonDosda/SimonDosda.github.io/_posts/2021-05-24-docker-postgres.markdown

 ## Final thought

-I hope I have convinced you that managing several versions of _PostgreSQL_ (or even just one) can be really neat and easy thanks to _Docker_.
+I hope I have convinced you that managing several versions of _PostgreSQL_ (or even just one) can be neat and easy thanks to _Docker_.

-I am talking about _PosgreSQL_ in this article because it is the SQL database I mostly use but you can do this with any database. _Docker_ is an amazing tool when it comes to using software without any need to install it.
+I am talking about _PosgreSQL_ in this article because it is the SQL database I mostly use, but you can do this with any database. _Docker_ is a fantastic tool when it comes to using software without any need to install it.

 Definitely a software worth having in your toolbox!